Why Retirees Need a Different Kind of Dentistry

 Retirees are particularly vulnerable to overtreatment because they often have complex dental histories and multiple problems that could be addressed.
 Aggressive treatment plans may not be appropriate for patients with limited life expectancy or significant health challenges.

-Cosmetic pressures may lead to unnecessary treatments that don't improve function or health.
-Insurance maximization strategies may recommend treatment based on benefits rather than clinical need.
-Production pressures in dental practices may lead to recommendations for profitable procedures rather than conservative care.
+Be wary of cosmetic pressures that may lead to unnecessary treatments that don't improve function or health, and insurance maximization strategies that recommend treatment based on benefits rather than clinical need.

 The Specialized Approach: What Retirees Really Need